 - Although not strictly necessary, French employers often look for a bachelor’s degree (in any subject) alongside a TEFL qualification.

 - A little prior teaching experience is often preferred.
-While there is technically an age limit for teaching English in France, younger teachers are often given preference, sometimes even over more experienced, older teachers.
+While there isn’t technically an age limit for teaching English in France, younger teachers are often given preference, sometimes even over more experienced, older teachers.
 Native English speakers will find it much easier to secure work than those from non-native countries.

 - Teaching opportunities for TEFL teachers include private schools, teaching young learners at kindergartens, private lessons/tutoring, summer camps, public schools, university positions and corporate gigs for businesses.